 The first step is to book a consultation with one of our expert MicroLipo surgeons.
 When you have a consultation with an expert surgeon for MicroLipo, a number of measurements are taken of the body areas where fat is to be removed and an assessment will be made of the soft tissue quality.
-Those who have good skin elasticity will be a good candidate for MicroLipo.
-Your surgeon is skilled in all types of liposuction including power assisted liposuction and the most appropriate choice will be made based on your physical examination.
+Those who have good skin elasticity will be good candidates for MicroLipo.
+Your surgeon is skilled in all types of liposuction, including power-assisted liposuction, and the most appropriate choice will be made based on your physical examination.
 The surgeon will also give information on the location of the small incisions for the MicroLipo cannulas and also whether Microlipo is to be combined with another procedure such as a BodyTite if there is mild to moderate skin laxity.

 High-resolution photos will be taken and your surgeon may also use computer digital imaging to map the treatment areas.
 Your surgeon will take time to discuss the important risks and potential complications of MicroLipo and what you can expect in the postoperative period.
 MicroLipo is a procedure with a favourable risk profile as long as patients follow all the pre and post procedure instructions given to them by their surgeon.

 The surgeon will also take a full medical history which includes previous operations, current list of medicines taken and any potential allergies.
 This information will be used to decide on your fitness for the MicroLipo treatment.
-If you are deemed to be a suitable candidate for MicroLipo then we would recommend to spend a period of time to reflect on all the information given.
-We always recommend a minimum of a '2 week cool off period' to weigh up your options before making an informed decision on whether to proceed or not.
+If you are deemed to be a suitable candidate for MicroLipo, then we would recommend spending a period of time to reflect on all the information given.
+We always recommend a minimum of a '2-week cool off period' to weigh up your options before making an informed decision on whether to proceed or not.

 All our prospective MicroLipo patients are more than welcome to return for a follow-up consultation after their initial consultation to make sure you are fully empowered with all the information to make an informed decision for proceeding with MicroLipo at Centre for Surgery in London.